archangel/archangel_legacy/README.md

 ## Testing

-A database is needed to run tests.
-Drop the existing test database, create it and run migrations.
+Generate a dummy application.
+You will be required to generate a dummy application before running tests.

 ```
-$ bundle exec rails app:db:reset
-$ bundle exec rails app:db:migrate
+$ bundle exec rake dummy_app
 ```

 Run tests